 Here are a few tips to help you set a target ROAS that’s right for you:

 - To find your historical conversion value per cost data, you'll need to select Modify columns from the 'Columns' drop-down and add the Conv. value/cost column from the list of 'Conversions' columns.
 Then, multiply your conversion value per cost metric by 100 to get your target ROAS per cent.
 Ensure the time frame of your ROAS evaluation is in line with your in-app action’s conversion window so that you get the most accurate view of campaign performance.

-Tip: Choose what conversions to bid for
+Tip: Choose which conversions to bid for

-The Include in "Conversions" setting lets you decide whether or not to include individual conversion actions in your "Conversions" and "Conversion value" reporting columns.
-The data in these columns are used by bid strategies like target CPA, target ROAS and ECPC, so your bid strategy will only optimise based on the conversions that you've chosen to include.
+The Include in 'Conversions' setting lets you decide whether or not to include individual conversion actions in your 'Conversions' and 'Conversion value' reporting columns.
+The data in these columns are used by bid strategies like Target CPA, Target ROAS and ECPC, so your bid strategy will only optimise based on the conversions that you've chosen to include.
 Learn more about the 'Include in "Conversions"' setting

 Cross-device conversions from Display Network, Video, Search and Shopping campaigns are included by default.